kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 ## Estimate historical population size and reestimate branch lengths of trees

 The lengthiest process is this step, in which population size is estimated, and the population size is re-estimates branch lengths.
 This takes around 20 minutes.
-While you are waiting, look at the ARG notebook at the bottom of this page.
+While you are waiting, explain to a fellow student how an ARG can be constructed backwards in time and how it can be constructed along the sequence.
+If time permits, make sure to also explain how the SMC and SMC' models approximate the ARG.

 ```
 ~/populationgenomics/software/relate/scripts/EstimatePopulationSize/EstimatePopulationSize.sh -i chr2_relate -m 1.25e-8 --poplabels 60_inds.txt -o popsize --threshold 0